mendhak/waveshare-epaper-display/README.md

 #### Google Calendar token

 The Oauth process needs to complete once manually in order to allow the Python code to then continuously query Google Calendar for information.

-Go to the [Python Quickstart](https://developers.google.com/calendar/quickstart/python) page and enable Google Calendar API.
+Go to the [Google Cloud Platform library page](https://console.cloud.google.com/apis/library), search for and enable the [Calendar API](https://console.cloud.google.com/apis/api/calendar-json.googleapis.com/overview).

+Next, head over to the [API Dashboard Credentials page](https://console.cloud.google.com/apis/credentials), and create new credentials of type "OAuth Client ID".
+For application type, choose "Desktop app" and give it a name such as "Epaper Display".
 When presented, download or copy the `credentials.json` file and add it to this directory.

-Next, SSH to the Raspberry Pi and run
+You can now kick off the authentication process.
+On the Raspberry Pi, run:

     python3 screen-calendar-get.py